Ford Novelty Band Playing at Ford Baseball Team Game, 1941 / THF271722

 While this gives us many causes for celebration – including the Village’s re-opening – one of my favorite elements of the season is watching the gardens in our historic homes grow.

 We have a wide variety of crops that grow in many different styles of gardens throughout Greenfield Village – and of course, all are cultivated according to that particular home’s geographic location and time period.

 Let’s take a walk through the gardens!

 Daggett Garden (built in 1754 in Andover, Connecticut) At Daggett, we show a very traditional way to garden.
-The word garden means “to guard in”; just as you guard something in with a fence, you guarded in your crops.
-In crowded Europeans cities, where the American colonists came from, you’d see them growing their crops in tiers and boxed beds because the cities were crowded and you had to maximize the amount of crops you got from each square foot of gardening.
+The word garden means “to guard in”--just as you guard something in with a fence, you guarded in your crops.
+In crowded European cities, where the American colonists came from, you’d see them growing their crops in tiers and boxed beds because the cities were crowded and you had to maximize the amount of crops you got from each square foot of gardening.

 This is another location with raised beds, which were just rebuilt last year; we grow a variety of vegetables, herbs, flowers and even concord grapes – and just look at how big the cabbages we grow can get!

 Susquehanna Plantation (built circa 1835 in St. Mary’s County, Maryland) At this home’s original location, tobacco was the crop that the enslaved African Americans would have tended and grown.
 Growing tobacco was back-breaking work.
 Henry and Elizabeth Carroll enjoyed a very prosperous life from selling this tobacco; in 1860 alone, Carroll sold over 10,000 tons of the crop.
 Today, you can still see the same variety of tobacco grown in the fields surrounding the plantation, although it doesn’t grow quite as well here in the North.